mari-lynne/CS-eQTL/README.md

 #### Steps

 Pipeline is based on workflow described in https://github.com/pllittle/CSeQTLworkflow#eqtl-mapping.
 Generally .sh scripts are used to execute SLURM parallel processing steps.
+To run CSeQTL, phased genotype data are required, and must be formatted to tab-delim format.
+Phased genome data is then used to estimate allele-specific reads (ASE), in additon to total reads (TREC).
+Finally, cibersort deconvolution is used to estimate cell fractions, which can be input into CSeQTL function which jointly models cell-specific eQTL's, in conjuction with TREC, ASE, and prinicipal components.

 -   Pre-process phased genome information from TOPMed/WHI whole genome sequence (wgs) samples
      - 2_wgs_data_prep